spark-mv/cdn/install.md

 HolaCDN offers a 'plug and play' integration with the Brightcove video platform.

 There is no need to specify any parameters.
-Simply include Hola loader at the END of the body, just before the closing </body> tag:
+Simply include HolaCDN loader at the END of the body, just before the closing </body> tag:

 ```
 .